NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/nextflow.rst

 * Start with a fresh new empty directory
 * ``$NF_CORE_PIPELINES`` specifies the path where all pipelines are stored
 * Specify the pipeline with ``$NF_CORE_PIPELINES/[name]/[version]/workflow``
-* Use the uppmax configuration profile to run on UPPMAX
+* Use the ``uppmax`` configuration profile to run on UPPMAX from a login node
     - If using this, also specify an UPPMAX project with ``--project`` (two hyphens!)
+* You are running now on your own computing node, so add the ``singularity`` profile instead of the uppmax configuration.
+This will bypass the task scheduler and will make the pipeline run faster.
+For larger project, just use ``uppmax``.
 * Use the test configuration profile to run a small test

 .. code-block:: bash